GoldDominik893/liberatube-pluginstore/README.md

 # liberatube-pluginstore
-This is the community driver plugin store for Liberatube, that includes themes and other customisations.
+This is the community driven plugin store for Liberatube, that includes themes and other customisations.
 ## Liability

 We take no responsibility for the use of our tool, or external instances